Apply For Scholarships

 - Must be a Canadian citizen or a permanent resident of Canada.
 Supporting documentation may be requested.

-- High school student applicants must have graduated or be scheduled to graduate from an accredited high school (public or private) before submitting their application.
+- c.
+High school student applicants must have graduated or be scheduled to graduate from an accredited high school (public or private) before submitting their application.

 - Good academic standing.

 Applications received are reviewed, vetted and potential applicants are selected by a volunteer committee.

 The criteria for selection takes into account the goals and ideals of the CCAWR which are to:

 - Recognize outstanding achievements and efforts in community involvement, academics, culture, sports, and arts);

 - Recognize the development of exemplary leadership qualities; and